rspec/rspec-rails/README.md

 Use request specs to describe the client-facing behavior of the application — specifically, the HTTP response to be issued for a given request (a.k.a. integration tests).
-Since such client-facing behavior encompasses controller actions, this is the type of spec to be used for controller testing.
+Since such client-facing behavior encompasses controller actions, this is the type of spec to use for controller testing.

 Request specs default to residing in the `spec/requests`, `spec/api`, and `spec/integration` directories.
 Tagging any context with the metadata `:type =>